-CAN I CHANGE MY PLAN?
+CAN I CHANGE MY MCO (Insurance company)?

-Yes, you can ask to change your plan.
-Once you have chosen a plan or one has been chosen for you, you have 90 days to a change of plan.
-You can also change your plan once a year during the "Open Enrollment Period", which is from November 1 to December 15, 2020.
+Yes, you can request to change your current MCO.
+Once you have chosen an MCO (insurance company) or one has been chosen for you, you will have 90 days to request a change to get enrolled under another MCO.
+You can also change your MCO once a year, during the "Open Enrollment Period", that occurs from November 1st, to December 15.

-If you want to change your plan, call the Enrollment Counselor at 1-833-253-7721 Monday to Friday from 8:00 a.m. to 6:00 p.m. or visit your local Medicaid Office.
+If you want to change your MCO, call the Enrollment Counselor at 1-833-253-7721 Monday to Friday from 8:00 a.m. to 6:00 p.m. or visit your local Medicaid Office.
 TTY/TDD users should call 1-888-984-0128.

-You can also ask to change your plan at any time if you have certain reasons, like:
+You can also ask to change from your current MCO at any time, if you have certain reasons as:

-- You are not able to access services or providers - You cannot get all related services you need at one time from the doctors, healthcare professionals and service facilities that work with your plan. - You get poor-quality care - You ask for a service that your plan does not cover because of moral or religious reasons. - Your plan does not have doctors that are experienced in dealing with your health care needs
+- You are not able to access services or providers - You cannot get all related services you need at one time from the doctors, healthcare professionals and service facilities that work with your plan. - You are receiving poor-quality of care - You ask for a service that your MCO does not cover because of moral or religious reasons. - Your MCO does not have doctors that are experienced in dealing with your health care needs.

-If you want to change your plan for one of these reasons, you can ask for this change from the Enrollment Counselor.
+If you want to change your MCO for one of these reasons, you may request a change of MCO to the Enrollment Counselor.
 ASES will decide if you can change or if you must wait until the Open Enrollment Period.
 If you do not like the decision ASES makes, you can ask them to reconsider.
 If the decision is still not to your liking, you can ask for an administrative hearing.

-CAN MY MEMBERSHIP WITH MY PLAN STOP?
+CAN MY MEMBERSHIP WITH MY MCO STOP?

-Yes, your membership with your plan will stop if you:
+Yes, your membership with your MCO will stop if you:

-- Lose eligibility for Vital Plan
+- Lose eligibility for Plan Vital

 - Move outside of Puerto Rico

-- Go to prison
+- Are sent to prison

-- Give your ID card to someone else to use
+- Let someone else to use your Plan Vital member card

-• Move to a long-term care nursing facility or intermediate care facility for the developmentally disabled.
+- Move to a long-term care nursing facility or intermediate care facility for the developmentally disabled.

-You will not lose your membership with your plan if:
+You will not lose your membership with your MCO if: